basisproject/paper/src/part2/08-investment.md

 ## Chapter 8: Investment

-Investment determines the [cost allowance][cost-allowance] of a bloc, allowing that bloc to take on greater or lesser costs.
+Investment determines the [allocation][allocation] of a bloc, allowing that bloc to take on greater or lesser costs.

 ### Cybernetics